 Aha!
 As you can see, neither scenario is exactly a steal.
 In fact, both are net expenses - negative - to you.
-But it's also clear that the cost will be far less to you if you buy the house.
+But it's also clear that the cost will be far less to you if you buy the house (RCL 7 to compare).